Showing 1 - 1 OF 1

 According to federal regulations, an airline cannot accept an animal from its owner unless the animal is:

 Pet owners often prefer to have their pet in the cabin section with them.
-This is possible, but reservations must be made as early as possible.
+This may be possible, but reservations must be made as early as possible.

 If your pet travels in the cargo section, extra care must be taken prior to boarding and after landing which will minimize the difficulties your pet may face while out of your stewardship.
 Purchasing the proper carrier, arranging for non-stop direct flights and making sure that someone is in the baggage area when your pet arrives are safeguards that you can take to ensure your pet's safe transportation.